 I am an education writer, an independent scholar, a serial dropout, a rabble-rouser, and ed-tech's Cassandra.

 I love science fiction, tattoos, and, some days, computer technologies.
 I loathe mushy foods and romantic comedies.
 I’m not ashamed to admit I like ABBA and dislike Tolkien.
 I am somewhat ashamed to admit I’ve not finished Ulysses, and I've never even started Infinite Jest.
 I prefer cake to pie, unless we're talking pastry projectiles.
 I pick fights on the Internet.
 I’m a high school dropout and a PhD dropout.
 I have a Master's degree in Folklore and was once considered the academic expert on political pie-throwing.
 I was (I am?) a widow.
-I'm a mom.
+I was (I am?) a mom.
 I have a hard stare that I like to imagine is much like Paddington Bear’s and a smirk much like the Cheshire Cat’s.
-I'm not afraid.
+I am not afraid.

 I travel as much as I possibly can.
-“Home,” at least according to my driver’s license, is Hermosa Beach, California.
-(As of September 2017, my driver’s license is wrong.)
+“Home,” at least according to my driver’s license, is Seattle, Washington.

 Way back in junior high, I took an aptitude test that gave me a single career option: freelance writer.
 I remember feeling rather panicky at the time, wondering how the hell I’d manage to pull it off.
 But now I do.

 My essays have appeared in multiple places, but mostly I write on my blog Hack Education.
-I've published three collections of my public talks, The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), and The Curse of the Monsters of Education Technology (2016), as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
-I'm in the middle of writing my next book, Teaching Machines.
+I've published four collections of my public talks, The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), The Curse of the Monsters of Education Technology (2016), and The Monsters of Education Technology 4, as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
+My latest book, Teaching Machines (MIT Press), examines the pre-history of personalized learning.

-I am a recipient of a Spencer Education Journalism Fellowship at Columbia University for the 2017-2018 academic year.
+I was a recipient of a Spencer Education Journalism Fellowship at Columbia University School of Journalism for the 2017-2018 academic year.

-In my spare time, I read, rabble-rouse, and prepare for the zombie apocalypse.
+In my spare time, I lift weights, run, do yoga, and prepare for the zombie apocalypse.
 Because you never know...

 About Hack Education